guillaume-chevalier/python-caffe-custom-cifar-100-conv-net/README.md

 # Custom cifar-100 conv net with Caffe in Python (Pycaffe)

+**EDIT: I updated this project to use Keras and Hyperopt rather than Caffe, and I changed the neural architecture.
+I achieve better results, see here: https://github.com/guillaume-chevalier/Hyperopt-Keras-CNN-CIFAR-100**

 Here, I train a custom convnet on the cifar-100 dataset.
 I will try to build a new convolutional neural network architecture.
 It is a bit based on the NIN (Network In Network) architecture detailed in this paper: http://arxiv.org/pdf/1312.4400v3.pdf.

 I mainly use some convolution layers, cccp layers, pooling layers, dropout, fully connected layers, relu layers, as well ass sigmoid layers and softmax with loss on top of the neural network.